lichao312214129/SSD_classification/README.md

-# The codes in the fold are used to perform classfication of schizophrenia spectrum disorder (SSD) .
+# This repository is for my paper: Classification of schizophrenia spectrum disorder using machine learning and functional connectivity: reconsidering the clinical application

 <font >**Voxel_Label_Matching_Between_Two_Brain_Atalas**</font> is used to map the brainnetome atalas to Yeo 7 network atalas.

 <font >**Data_Inspection**</font> is used to inspect the features, functional connectivity of the four datasets.